bilal-fazlani/fsm-with-akka-typed/readme.md

 ## Pattern

-The pattern dictates that first come up with a list of states.
+The pattern requires us to come up with a list of states.
 Each state will have a corresponding akka `behavior`.
-In order to ensure that ask pattern does not time out when a message is not handled, we need to ensure that a every message has a `replyTo` address.
-In this case we have mandated this in the `Message` trait.
+In order to prevent `ask pattern` from timing out, when a message is not handled, we need to ensure that every message has a `replyTo` address.
+That's why we have placed `replyTo` in the `Message` trait.

-The pattern requires that we create an ADT per state/behavior.
+The pattern requires that we create an ADT for every state of the state machine.
 Since we are using typed-actors, we can then use `Behavior.receive[ADT]`.
 This allows us to ensure that we handle all messages which are applicable to state of machine.
 If any message is missed, a compiler warning is generated.

-Finally, we need to create a similar ADT for responses and make sure that `Unhandled` response extends from all other response ADS because we need the ability to return `Unhandled` response from all states/behaviors.
+Finally, we need to create a similar set of ADTs for responses and make sure that `Unhandled` response extends from all other response ADS because we need the ability to return `Unhandled` response from all states

-# Motivation
+## Motivation

-Once (and **If**) achieved, this pattern will allow us to create Finite State Machines with akka typed actors with following design benefits:
+Once achieved, this pattern will allow us to create Finite State Machines with akka typed actors with following design benefits:

 1. The ask pattern will not time out if a message is not not handled by current behavior
 1. This pattern makes it easy to look at message & response hierarchy and grok full high-level working of the state machine without looking at logic
-1. This pattern forces you to handle all messages required in for a state.
+1. This pattern enforces handling of all messages required for a state.
 If a message is not handled, compiler will generate warnings/errors